aws/pgactive/md/bdr-design.md

 ### Conflicts

-In multi-master use of BDR writes to the same or related table(s) from multiple different nodes can result in data conflicts.
+Due to the active-active nature of BDR writes to the same or related table(s) from multiple different nodes can result in data conflicts.
 Some clustering systems use distributed lock mechanisms to prevent concurrent access to data.
 These can perform reasonably when servers are very close but cannot support geographically distributed applications as very low latency is critical for acceptable performance.
 Distributed locking is essentially a pessimistic approach, whereas BDR advocates an optimistic approach: avoid conflicts where possible but allow some types of conflict to occur and and resolve them when they arise.

 #### How Conflicts Happen